DoktorMike/DoktorMike.github.io/_posts/2017-07-28-On-the-apparent-success-of-the-maximum-likelihood-principle.md

 |WDay6     |   -69723|    450270|    -3045|        117|
 |WDay7     |   -66678|    450270|       NA|         NA|

 If you're looking at the table above, you might think "What the damn hell!?", Bayesian statistics makes no sense at all!
 Why did we get these crazy estimates?
 Look at the nice narrow **confidence** intervals on the right hand side of the table generated by the maximum likelihood estimates and compare them to the wide **credibility** intervals to the left.
 You might be forgiven for dismissing the results from the Bayesian approach, since the difference is quite subtle from a mathematical point of view.
 After all we are computing the exact same mathematical model.
 The difference is our reasoning about the parameters.
 If you remember correctly maximum likelihood views the parameters as fixed constants without any variation.
 The variation you see in maximum likelihood comes from the uncertainty about the data and not the parameters!
 This is important to remember.
 The "Std.
 Error" from the maximum likelihood estimate has nothing to do with uncertainty about the parameter values for the observed data set.
 Instead it's uncertainty regarding what would happen to the estimates if we observed more data sets that looks like ours.
-Remember from the section above that, Statistically speaking, what ML does is maximize $p(y\vert \beta,X)$ which expresses likelihood over different $y$'s given an observed and fixed set of parameters $\beta$ along with covariates $X$.
+Remember from the section above that, Statistically speaking, what ML does is maximize $$p(y\vert \beta,X)$$ which expresses likelihood over different $$y$$'s given an observed and fixed set of parameters $$\beta$$ along with covariates $$X$$.

 But ok, maybe you think there's something very fishy with this model since the estimates are so different.
 How could we possible end up capturing the same time series?
 Well, rest assured that we can.
-Below you can see a scatter plot between the Observed response $y$ and the predicted $\hat{y}$ for the Bayesian and ML estimation.
+Below you can see a scatter plot between the Observed response $$y$$ and the predicted $$\hat{y}$$ for the Bayesian and ML estimation.
 Pretty similar huh?
 We can also have a look at the average fitted values from the Bayesian estimation and the fitted values from the ML method.
 As you can see they agree to an rather high degree.

 ![Plot over the agreement between the fitting of the two approaches.
 The lefthand side shows the fitted vs observed for the Bayesian and the ML.
 The right hand side shows a scatterplot of the fitted from both approaches.](/images/figure/corrplots-1.png)